ga-wdi-lessons/jquery-practice/readme.md

 - Updating the HTML for an element
 - Reading the HTML from an element
 - listening to events
+- create a new element
+- get value of input

 ## We do: Complete Pseudocode for this application